alexlop29/email-users-with-sendgrid/README.md

 -

 ## Left Off

-- Writing additional unit tests for the user class
+- Testing integration tests for the user class
+- bug: mongo-express is not picking up the latest database changes!
-- Improve validation in the user schema
+- error in the two positive tests for the user class

 Opens Docs: Improving validation the user schema